Best practices from capability experts

 “Technology will only continue to accelerate as it moves from backstage to center stage, and I believe this evolution puts a premium on the technology leader’s ability to act as a bridge and translator between the technology and the business world. . . technology leaders must speak in a language that is concise, compelling, and easy to understand.”

 So said Art Hu, Global CIO of Lenovo, in a recent podcast with Metis Strategy—a consulting firm dedicated to helping businesses across all industries better utilize digital technology.

-Metis Strategy’s recent white paper, “The Power of Business Capabilities”, highlights the strategic value of using a capability-based approach to transform the ways IT enable its business partners and directly supports bigger-picture business strategies of organizations.
-Metis Strategy’s approach to Business Capability Mapping is quite similar to LeanIX’s own: a company’s capacity for improvement can only be understood if its skills, competencies, and processes are understood in the context of their associated technology and the extent to which technology delivers business value.
+Metis Strategy’s recent white paper, “The Power of Business Capabilities”, highlights the strategic value of using a capability-based approach to transform the ways IT enables its business partners and directly supports bigger-picture business strategies of organizations.
+Metis Strategy’s approach to Business Capability Mapping is quite similar to LeanIX’s own: a company’s capacity for improvement can only be understood if its skills, competencies, and processes are understood in the context of its associated technology and the extent to which technology delivers business value.

 The white paper presents five steps to identifying and leveraging Business Capabilities—all of which can be aligned in an organization via the LeanIX Enterprise Architecture Management Tool.
 If used correctly, this combination of Metis Strategy’s assessment approach and LeanIX will elevate your company’s Business Capabilities in a manner equally effective and sustainable.

 Begin by agreeing on the basics.
 Define your enterprise's business capabilities and the ways in which they help your company meet strategic objectives across functions and business areas.
 Enterprise Architects, or Business Relationship Managers, should co-operate with functional leaders to examine business processes and develop agreed-upon Business Capabilities.